 HER: I didn’t know that.
 My appointment is with Aisha.

 ME: Aisha used to do my daughter’s hair.
-She’s an excellent stylist, too; they all are.
+She’s a great stylist, too; they all are.

 HER: Well, I have to tell you, this is kind of a stretch for me.
 I have pretty conservative fashion taste, but my friend raved about this place, so I thought I’d try it.

 ME: Well, you don’t have to worry.
 This is a very professional outfit.
 If you tell them you want a conservative look, that’s exactly what you’ll get.

 HER: Thanks, that’s reassuring.
 I have to confess, I’m not crazy about how some of these people look.

 If You Start Small Talk with Inconsequential Things, You Can Always Move On To Deeper Topics

 Notice that my CP (conversational partner) and I still disagreed on whether the punk sensibility is attractive or not.
 But because, in this hypothetical example, we were able to smoothly glide up to that issue, our differences weren’t a barrier to further conversation.

-From here, we could easily move onto a deeper exchange, whether about our children, our careers, or how we think personal styles of adornment reflect (or don’t reflect) political views.
+From here, we could easily move onto a deeper exchange about our children, our careers, or how we think personal styles of adornment reflect (or don’t reflect) political views.

 The point of SMALL TALK is to not close anything off by coming on too strong too soon with an opinion or attitude that might alienate your potential CP.